asim/macro/README.md

 hassle of managing which plugins to add.
 Macro builds in all the plugins.
 Anything in go-plugins will be included in macro.

+Note: Macro as micro compiles to an 86mb binary and has significant memory overhead.

 ## How it works

 Macro creates a `plugins.go` file in the top level repo which is then imported by the binary.
 This is generated very